 - 1/4 cup grated Parmesan cheese, divided

-- 1 teaspoon Zatarain’s Creole Seasoning, divided (optional) sub paprika
+- 1 teaspoon Creole Seasoning, divided or paprika

 - 3/4 cup breadcrumbs

-- In a large bowl, combine chicken, oatmeal, half the grated parmesan (1/8 cup), half the Zatarain’s seasoning (or paprika) (1/2 teaspoon), garlic powder and pepper.
+- In a large bowl, combine chicken, oatmeal, half the grated parmesan (1/8 cup), half of the Creole seasoning (or paprika), (1/2 teaspoon), garlic powder and pepper.
 Knead dry ingredients into ground chicken.

 - Moisten hands to prevent sticking and form 1 tablespoon of chicken mixture into a ball.
 Press into a cookie cutter for shaped nuggets or flatten with fingers for a basic nugget shape.

-- In small bowl, combine breadcrumbs with remaining Zatarain’s seasoning and grated parmesan.
+- In a small bowl, combine breadcrumbs with remaining Creole seasoning and grated parmesan.

-- Press nuggets into bread crumb mixture and turn over, patting crumbs into surface to coat evenly, place on to the cookie sheet.
+- Press nuggets into bread crumb mixture and turn over, patting crumbs into the surface to coat evenly, place on to the cookie sheet.